 2018 Drilling Program

-The initial drill test at Coronado South consists three diamond drill holes totaling approximately 2,500 feet (762 metres).
+The initial drill test at Coronado South is planned to consist of three diamond drill holes totaling approximately 2,500 feet (762 metres).
 The U.S. Bureau of Land Management has approved nine drill hole locations at Coronado, where each location can host multiple holes.
 The current drilling plan for the Coronado South anomaly calls for up to six holes totaling 5,225 feet (1,608 metres), and at the Coronado North anomaly an additional six holes are planned, totaling 4,750 feet (1,462 metres).
-Additional drilling at the Project will be dependent upon results from the 2018 drilling program.

 Coronado is located over an interpreted trend adjacent to Big Mike that lies within the Middle Pennsylvanian to Late Permian-age Havallah volcanic-sedimentary sequence.
 Big Mike was discovered in the 1930s when a shallow, oxidized portion (gold-bearing gossan) of the deposit was located by prospectors.